LinkedIn Hiring Post Templates for Recruiters

-Most hiring posts on LinkedIn get scrolled past in seconds — they read like job board listings, not like something a real person wrote.
-These free LinkedIn hiring post templates give you 5 proven formats that actually attract great candidates: from casual team-culture posts to urgent role-fill announcements.
-Copy the template, swap in your details, and post.
-Or let ContentIn's AI generate a personalized hiring post that matches your voice and company tone in seconds.
+Most hiring posts on LinkedIn get scrolled past in seconds — they read like job board listings, not a real employer talking.
+These templates are built for recruiters and HR teams posting on behalf of a company: multiple roles, volume hiring, and employer brand tone that attracts qualified candidates.
+Copy the template, swap in your role details, and post.
+Or let ContentIn's AI generate a personalized hiring post that matches your company voice in seconds.

 The Problem-First Hook